Food Waste Facts

 - Reducing food loss and waste is critical to creating a Zero Hunger world and reaching the world’s Sustainable Development Goals (SDGs).

-- In November 2017, the Australian Government launched a National Food Waste Strategy at the National Food Waste Summit in Melbourne.
-The strategy provides a framework to support collective action towards halving Australia’s food waste by 2030, and aligns with the United Nation’s Sustainable Development Goal 12.3 on food loss and waste.
+- In November 2017, the Australian Government launched a National Food Waste Strategy at Melbourne’s National Food Waste Summit.
+The strategy provides a framework to support collective action towards halving Australia’s food waste by 2030 and aligns with the United Nation’s Sustainable Development Goal 12.3 on food loss and waste.

-- We work with farmers and growers, right through to retailers, to rescue and redistribute perfectly edible food to Victorians in need.
+- We work with farmers and growers, right through to retailers, to rescue and redistribute perfectly edible food to Australians in need.

 - Click here to read more about how Foodbank is fighting food waste in Australia.

 - The Australian Government Department of Agriculture, Water and the Environment, Tackling Australia’s food waste (2021).

 - Food and Agriculture Organization, State of Food Insecurity and Nutrition in the World 2020 online summary.

 - Food and Agriculture Organization, Global food losses and food waste (2011)